-South of town on the tip of South Padre Island is Isla Blanca Park, a popular stop among outdoorsy travelers with numerous open campsites, an RV park, picnic pavilions, playgrounds, stunning white-sand beaches and a paved bike trail.
+South of town on the tip of South Padre Island is Isla Blanca Park, a popular stop among outdoorsy travelers with numerous open campsites, an RV park, picnic pavilions, playgrounds, stunning white sand beaches and a paved bike trail.
 The park's southern end is a favorite place for dolphin-watching.
-Isla Blanca is also decorated with monuments, including El Cristo de los Pescadores, a large statue of Christ.
+Isla Blanca is also decorated with monuments, including El Cristo de los Pescadores, or Christ of the Fishermen.

 Approximately 30 miles southwest of South Padre Island, Brownsville is known as one of the most historic cities in Texas.
 Once the site of several battles during the Mexican-American and the American Civil wars, Brownsville – located on the border between Texas and Mexico – is currently home to several small museums, numerous chain restaurants, several parks and the Gladys Porter Zoo.
 Unlike Port Isabel, Brownsville is not linked to South Padre Island by public transportation and because it's a larger city, having a car will come in handy.
-If you're traveling as a family, Brownsville is a great destination for a day trip as many of its attractions, including the Gladys Porter Zoo and the Children's Museum of Brownsville, cater to kids.
-However, travelers should know that Brownsville's proximity to the Mexican border state of Tamaulipas means the area does experience some crime and drug cartel violence.
+If you're traveling as a family, Brownsville is a great destination for a daytrip as many of its attractions, including the Gladys Porter Zoo and the Children's Museum of Brownsville, cater to kids.

 Explore More of South Padre Island

 Gwen PratesiJune 12, 2019